orlando-sabogal/SpatialAnalysis-MontevideoWorkshop2019/README.md

 ## Montevideo (Uruguay) - June 2019.

-This is short course about using geographic data to generate maps and insights.
+This is a short course about using geographic data to generate maps and insights.
 We will see how to use the  **sf** library to load and process data by performing spatial operations.
 For map-making we are going to introduce the **tmap** library.
 Also, we will see how to create interactive maps with **leaflet.** <br/>

 [Here](Presentations/spatial-analysis-presentation.html) you can find the slides to the introduction. <br/>